News release: launch of Disability Awareness Week 2024

 Celebrate Disability Awareness Sunday and get a free resource for churches from: https://throughtheroof.org/forchurches/disability-awareness-sunday/

-You’re invited to join us on Saturday 28th September 2024 from 10.30am to noon for a free Through the Roof online event, 'The Power of Your Story,' with Jade and John Reynolds.
+On Saturday 28th September 2024 from 10.30am to noon we held a free Through the Roof online event, 'The Power of Your Story,' with Jade and John Reynolds.

 Everyone has a story to tell and sharing our story connects us to people.
 God uses the power of story throughout the Bible: in histories, prophecies and parables.
-In this free event, we will hear how the power of story can help change attitudes to disability and faith.
+In this free event, we heard how the power of story can help change attitudes to disability and faith.

 Jade and John Reynolds are Spring Harvest speakers whose popular family comedy content has captivated over 1 million followers on social media.
-Known for their hilarious, heartwarming, and often candid take on everyday family life, John and Jade share their unique perspective with the world.
+Known for their hilarious, heartwarming, and often candid take on everyday family life, John and Jade shared their unique perspective with the world.
+Watch the video here on YouTube @TTRChangesLives.

 They are also theology graduates, public speakers, podcast hosts and authors.
 Jade has been paralyzed since the age of 12 and together with John, is seeking to dispel the stigma surrounding disability both online and in person.
 They live and work in Lancashire where they are raising their two children together.